 As usual, I began with no idea of what would eventually wind up on the table.
 But I did have my standard plan: I’d choose what seemed most appealing and figure out what to do with it when we got to the kitchen.

 WITH all due respect to tomatoes, potatoes, eggplants and all the other vegetables we’ve enjoyed for the last few months, the champions of the moment are beets, turnips and radishes.
 For gardeners and farmers in all but the coldest climates, they’re still going strong, which means that for careful shoppers, the highest-quality stuff is still easy to find.

 But, aah, you say, the same is true of our semi-hardy greens, like kale, collards and chard.
 And certainly that’s true.
 But if you have turnips and radishes, you almost don’t need kale and collards (they’re all in the same family).
 And if you have beets, you almost don’t need chard (beets are chard are grown primarily for their roots; chard is beets grown for its greens).

 Incredibly — though not surprisingly, since there are no surprises here — the beets, turnips and radishes give you greens to use in salads or for cooking, as well as roots you can eat raw or cooked.
 (There are other vegetables, notably kohlrabi, that meet this description too, but only gardeners are going to find them with their greens.)

-Read the rest of this column and see the video here.
+Read the rest of the column here, and get the recipes here and here.